evannorton/evannorton/README.md

 I'm Evan, a game developer and full-stack engineer based out of Birmingham, AL. I've been a full-time software engineer since 2018.
 I currently work at a game studio whose primary project is a social MMO, as a senior full-stack engineer.

 As an independent game developer, I published an MMO project which I continue to run.
-I also participated in four game jams, three of my submissions winning awards.
+I also participated in four game jams, most of my submissions winning awards.

 I maintain the ["Pixel Pigeon" game engine](https://github.com/evannorton/pixel-pigeon) which I use to develop my games.